NAIST-SE/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please indicate the refreshment methods you are researching.

 # List of place
-- Daily Yamazaki
+- Exercising
-- Starbucks
+- Having a snack
+- Listening to a song